 Memorable Manitobans: Victor Albert Long (1866-1938)

 Hundreds of Long’s portraits hang in legislatures, city halls, universities, and other institutions across the West.
-His most accessible local works include portraits of a number of Winnipeg’s early mayors in the public gallery of the city council chambers as well as Alexander Carnegie’s portrait and landscapes of Fort Garry and Fort Douglas at the Millennium Library.
+His most accessible works in Winnipeg include portraits of a number of the city’s early Mayors in the public gallery of the city council chambers as well as Andrew Carnegie’s portrait and landscapes of Fort Garry and Fort Douglas at the Millennium Library.

-On 17 January 1902, he married Alexandria Victoria Hughes at Brandon, with whom he had a son (John) and a daughter (Winifred).
+On 17 January 1902, he married Alexandra Victoria Anderson Hughes (1871-1955) at Brandon and they had two children: Winifred Long (1894-?) and John Alexander Long (1904-?).
 In 1910, the family moved to Vancouver, British Columbia but each summer Long would take a train back to Winnipeg, collecting new commissions at stops along the route.
 He would ship the completed works from his Vancouver studio.

-He died at Vancouver on 18 December 1938.
+He died at Vancouver, British Columbia on 18 December 1938.
 His correspondence relating to Manitoba political portraits (1915-1927) is in the Archives of Manitoba.

 His portraits in Manitoba included: